Bear Hunting Licence

 Hunter Education Requirements:

-• Resident and Non-Resident Hunters born on or after January 1, 1981 and all first-time hunters must show proof of a Firearm Safety / Hunter Education Course.
+• Resident and Non-Resident Hunters born on or after January 1, 1981 and all first-time hunters must show proof of a Firearm Safety / Hunter Education Course (gun hunters) or a stand-alone Bowhunter Education course (bow/crossbow hunters).

 • Hunters born previous to 1981 may present a previous hunting licence as proof of hunting experience.

 • Conservation Education certificates from other provinces, territories and states are valid in New Brunswick.

 • 16- and 17-year-old hunters who wish to purchase a Resident or Non-Resident Deer and Game Bird Licence must show proof of a Firearm Safety / Hunter Education course or a stand-alone Bowhunter Education course.

 Bear hunting licences provide hunting opportunities while managing bear populations.
 The bag limit is one black bear per licence (maximum 2 licences).
 Upon harvesting and registering a black bear, a person may purchase a second Black Bear Licence.
 Licences are valid for hunting during the spring and fall black bear hunting seasons in a calendar year.

 Resident Black Bear Licences are valid for all Wildlife Management Zones open for black bear hunting.